kevinjqiu/blog_old/source/_posts/2013-11-20-first-dip-into-golangs-concurrency.markdown

 categories: golang, concurrency
 ---

-I have been learning Google's Go[1] language lately.
+I have been learning Google's [Go](http://golang.org) language lately.
 The native support for concurrent programming is one of Go's major selling point.

-Go has low-level primitives for concurrent programming such as mutexes[2] and atomic[3], but also provides high-level language constructs for building concurrent programs via goroutines and channels.
+Go has low-level primitives for concurrent programming such as [mutexes](http://golang.org/pkg/sync/#Mutex) and [atomic](http://golang.org/pkg/sync/atomic/), but also provides high-level language constructs for building concurrent programs via goroutines and channels.

 Goroutines are functions executing in the same address space as other goroutines, like threads, but unlike threads, they communicate to each other via channels, not shared variables.

 Channels provide a lock-free mechanism for goroutines to communicate.
 To me, conceptually it feels a lot like a Unix socket: you can wait on it for data, or you can send data to it.
 In Go, channels are also strongly and statically typed.

 For me, the best way to learn something is to put it to practice.
-I use one problem from Project Euler[4]:
+I use one problem from [Project Euler](http://projecteuler.net).

     Find the sum of all prime numbers under 2 million

-I wrote an Erlang version of this problem before[5], but since then, Erlang kind of fell off my radar.
+I wrote an Erlang version of this problem [before](/blog/2009/06/01/fast-and-elegant-way-to-sum-primes-in-a-gigantic-range/), but since then, Erlang kind of fell off my radar.
 However, the problem and the concurrent solution is still relevant.

 Test if a number is prime
 =========================